 After this, Erin conducted a study with individuals who had been taking their benzodiazepines for longer than six months (10 years on average) to understand what hindered their ability to come off these medications and also what might support them to do this.
 This study was published in the British Journal of General Practice and was received with great enthusiasm, such that Erin and her supervisor (Associate Professor Petra Staiger) were interviewed on the BJGP podcast.
 The editors of this journal were excited that the paper had clear implications for GPs and could see them apply practical strategies to improve their approach to deprescribing benzodiazepines.

 Since then, Reconnexion and Deakin University have been successful in acquiring an ADRIA grant from the Victoria government.
-This project will focus on delivering an implementation pilot with a small group of primary care clinics, to understand what can be done to support GPs more effectively deprescribe benzodiazepines and z-drugs.
+This project will involve three studies, with the end goal to deliver an implementation pilot with a small group of primary care clinics, to understand what can be done to support GPs more effectively deprescribe benzodiazepines and z-drugs.

 Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester Tester